 Here comes the important part of the verification process, choosing the appropriate method.
 Zoho offers three methods of domain verification –

 3) HTML Method

-The first two methods are best if you don’t have a website or you don’t have ftp access, the 3rd method is comparatively easy as you only have to upload an HTML file on root directory.
+The first two methods are best if you don’t have a website or you don’t have FTP access, the 3rd method is comparatively easy as you only have to upload an HTML file on the root directory.
 One more thing as on the first two methods you have to update DNS records it can take up to 48 hours to get verified but 3rd one is instant.